 The movie “Lawless” was released in August 2012.
 It tells the story of the Bondurant Boys (Howard, Forrest, and Jack) of Franklin County VA who were involved with moonshining during Prohibition.
 The movie is the real life story of Jack Bondurant as told by his grandson, Matt Bondurant in his book “The Wettest County in the World”.
 The genealogy of Jack Bondurant in the movie is shown in BFA Newsletter Issue 95.
 Jack Bondurant's son is former treasurer of the BFA, Jack Bondurant.

-Joan Bondurant died recently in Tucson, AZ.
+Joan Bondurant died in 2006 in Tucson, AZ.
 She was a spy for the OSS in India during WWII and a scholar on India & Non-violence.

 Joan Bondurant graduated from the University of Michigan and studied Japanese language.
 One of her professors formed the Research & Analysis section of the Office of Strategic Services (the forerunner to the CIA) in San Francisco to analyze Japanese documents early in WWII.
 Joan and another Michigan graduate went to work for the OSS.
 They were later assigned to the R&A office in New Delhi, India to analyze Japanese military messages.
 In addition to this assignment, Joan was involved with monitoring the growing independence movement in India by meeting with important Indians.
 Through this activity, she met Mahatma Gandhi.
 When she returned to the US, she received a PhD in International Studies from University of California, Berkeley where she became a professor and leading authority of the Gandhi Nonviolent Protest philosophy.